-Benchmarking the Price of Ether
+Benchmarking the Price of Bitcoin

-In traditional markets, price benchmarks are used extensively for a variety of purposes, from settling derivatives transactions, to determining Net Asset Value (NAV) for investment funds amongst a host of use cases in institutional finance.
+In traditional markets, price benchmarks are used extensively for a variety of purposes, from settling derivatives transactions, to determining Net Asset Value (NAV) for investment funds, amongst a host of use cases in institutional finance.
 One could almost go as far as saying that the preponderance of the use of a benchmark is a hallmark of the degree to which any market is institutional in nature.
 Certainly, as asset classes like commodities saw greater participation from financial institutions, benchmarks such as the S&P GSCI became more ubiquitous in that market.
-The market for Ether trading has, since its inception in 2015, been largely driven by individual investors with a small but increasing stream of institutional participation since 2021, when the first regulated Ether futures contracts were launched by CME Group in 2021.
+The market for Bitcoin trading has, since its inception in 2010, historically been driven by individual investors, with an increasing stream of institutional participation since 2017, when the first regulated futures contracts were launched by CME Group and CBOE, Inc. Today, there are regulated Bitcoin derivatives contracts from CME Group and Eurex AG, and regulated spot Bitcoin ETFs have been trading in the U.S. since 2024, together with a variety of other regulated exchange traded products and funds in Canada, Brazil, Hong Kong and Europe.

-Today, there are various Ether regulated derivatives contracts from CME Group, and regulated exchange traded products and funds in Canada, Brazil and Europe.
-A market at this juncture typically begins to exhibit increased benchmark usage that accelerates participation in the markets for these products by institutions; this process is also likely to be accelerated if spot Ether ETFs in the US are to be approved.
-Whilst Ether is just like Bitcoin a novel asset, the requirements of a benchmark price for Ether are no different from those required of a benchmark price for any asset.
-Whether it be Brent/WTI for crude oil, Term SOFR for money markets, or EuroStoxx 50 for the European equity markets - all benchmarks need to be representative of the underlying market, resistant to manipulation, and replicable by market participants, to be able to foster further institutional participation in the underlying market that is being measured.
+A market at this juncture typically begins to exhibit increased benchmark usage that accelerates participation by institutions; this process has accelerated since the listing of spot Bitcoin ETFs in the U.S. Whilst Bitcoin is a novel asset, the requirements of a benchmark price for Bitcoin are no different from those required of a benchmark price for any asset.
+Whether it be Brent/WTI for crude oil, Term SOFR for money markets, or EuroStoxx 50 for the European equity markets, all benchmarks need to be representative of the underlying market, resistant to manipulation, and replicable by market participants, to be able to foster further institutional participation in the underlying market that is being measured.

 When examining any benchmark the first thing to understand is why we benchmark the price of any asset or an asset class.
-In the case of ETFs the primary purpose of a benchmark is to determine the cash value of the investments held by the ETF so a Net Asset Value (NAV) can be calculated.
-This facilitates a number of processes that are crucial to the operation of an ETF and serve its investors
+In the case of ETFs the primary purpose of a benchmark is to determine the cash value of the investments held by the ETF so that a Net Asset Value (NAV) can be calculated.
+This facilitates a number of processes that are crucial to the operation of an ETF and serve its investors:

 - Shares to be created and redeemed at NAV; a consistent and reliable NAV strike across time allows Authorised Participants (APs) to provide reliable secondary market liquidity, resulting in tight spreads for investors that buy or sell the shares - 2.
-Measuring the efficacy of the ETF structure and operational skill of the ETF manager; where the chosen benchmark is suitable for the purpose of striking NAV for an ETF then the ETF should track this closely where tracking error becomes evident then it is symptomatic of either poor structure (ie. poor choice of benchmark) or a deficiency of skills on behalf of the manager
+Measuring the efficacy of the ETF structure and operational skill of the ETF manager; where the chosen benchmark is suitable for the purpose of striking NAV for an ETF, then the ETF should track this closely.
+Where tracking error becomes evident, then it is symptomatic of either poor structure (i.e. poor choice of benchmark) or a deficiency of skills on behalf of the manager

-To be able to fulfil the above two objectives a benchmark must fulfil the three Rs; be representative of the underlying market, be resistant to manipulation and be replicable by market participants - especially APs given the role they play in providing liquidity and their ability to create/redeem ETF shares.
+In order to fulfil the above two objectives, a benchmark must fulfil the three Rs; be representative of the underlying market, be resistant to manipulation, and be replicable by market participants - especially APs, given the role they play in providing liquidity and ability to create/redeem ETF shares.